-MNWD meets all required standards for lead in the USEPA Lead and Copper Rule.
+Moulton Niguel meets all required standards for lead in the USEPA Lead and Copper Rule.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.

-MNWD is responsible for providing high quality drinking water, but cannot control the variety of materials used in household plumbing components.
+Moulton Niguel is responsible for providing high quality drinking water, but cannot control the variety of materials used in household plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
+However, please follow this practice carefully to reduce any potential water waste.